qqquan/carnd_t1_p5_vehicle_tracking/README.md

 ####2.
 Examples of test images after optimized pipeline

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
-Sliding windows varis the sizes and scanning on different regions of interest over the image.
-All the hits are overlayed on each other to generate a heatmap.
-The heatmap is optimized by tunning the hyper-parameter of the threhold.
+Sliding windows varies the sizes and scanning on different regions of interest over the image.
+All the hits are overlaid on each other to generate a heatmap.
+The heatmap is optimized by tunning the hyper-parameter of the threshold.
 In particular, a smaller window generates more hits while the bigger window has fewer hits because it has less room to move around in the image.
-Therefore, varied weights are applied to the heatmap to further optimize the recognition perforamce.
+Therefore, varied weights are applied to the heatmap to further optimize the recognition performance.
 Here are some example images:

 ![example 1][image4_pipeline_eg1]
 ![example 2][image4_pipeline_eg2]